What is Strategic Communications?

 Students learn to apply research to practice for guiding communication campaigns and messaging, and developing a multiplatform messaging plan.
 That includes practical skills like data analysis, visualization, and multimedia design.
 It’s also necessary to learn to adapt communication needs to effectively speak to a diverse audience, to apply persuasive techniques, and to develop a unique brand voice that can be used in broadcast, digital media, print, and others.

-With the help of understanding theories of strategic communication, a strategic communications degree can prepare graduates to develop research-based communication messaging strategies, create content that helps meet well-defined objectives, and teach many of the other skills obtained with a less-specialized communications degree.
+With the help of understanding theories of strategic communication, a communications degree can prepare graduates to develop research-based communication messaging strategies, create content that helps meet well-defined objectives, and teach many other essential skills.

-Some of the courses you might take with a Bachelor of Arts in Strategic Communications might include:
+Some of the courses you might take with a Bachelor of Arts in Communications with a concentration in Strategic Communications include:

 Strategic Business Communications & Career Paths